Obyleth/CV_Profile/README.md

 # CV_Profile
 # console.log('Hii Guys!! 👋')
 Im Systems engineer, i really love development in video games and everything related to cybersecurity.
-Currently learning **DevOps & Integration BUS **,i love to learn everything and of course playing videogames.
+Currently learning **DevOps & Integration BUS **,i love to learn everything and of course playing videogames. *This is going to be great*

 ##Skills